williamvds/website/content/blog/softwareIUse.md

 A simple terminal mail client.
-I swapped to aerc from [NeoMutt](https://neomutt.org) as I preferred the simpler interface aerc goes for. aerc handles IMAP and SMTP meaning so less configuration involved to get it set up.
+I swapped to aerc from [NeoMutt](https://neomutt.org) as I preferred the simpler interface aerc goes for. aerc handles IMAP and SMTP itself so there's less configuration involved to get it set up.
 It's got a fair number of features that make it easy to handle Git patch requests and the like within the client.
 While I haven't yet used these features it sounds useful for anyone involved in open source software development.
 I pair it with [OfflineIMAP](https://www.offlineimap.org) so I can keep a copy of my emails locally on my computers.